Recruitment: Approaches

+Internal recruitment

 Internal recruitment or internal mobility (not to be confused with internal recruiters) refers to the process of a candidate being selected from the existing workforce to take up a new job in the same organization, perhaps as a promotion, or to provide career development opportunity, or to meet a specific or urgent organizational need.
 Advantages include the organization's familiarity with the employee and their competencies insofar as they are revealed in their current job, and their willingness to trust said employee.
 It can be quicker and have a lower cost to hire someone internally.

 Many companies will choose to recruit or promote employees internally.
 This means that instead of searching for candidates in the general labor market, the company will look at hiring one of their own employees for the position.
 After searches that combine internal with external processes, companies often choose to hire an internal candidate over an external candidate due to the costs of acquiring new employees, and also on the fact that companies have pre-existing knowledge of their own employees’ effectiveness in the workplace.
 Additionally, internal recruitment can encourage the development of skills and knowledge because employees anticipate longer careers at the company.
 However, promoting an employee can leave a gap at the promoted employee’s previous position that subsequently needs to be filled.
 Traditionally, internal recruitment will be done through internal job postings.
 Another method of recruiting internally is through employee referrals.
 Having existing employees in good standing recommend coworkers for a job position is often a preferred method of recruitment because these employees know the values of the organization, as well as the work ethic of their coworkers.
 Some managers will provide incentives to employees who provide successful referrals.